zocker-160/ifm/doc/install.rst

 setting the :envvar:`IFMPATH` environment variable.
 It should be a colon-separated list of directories to search.

-IFM looks for an initialization file called ifm.ini in your home directory (the one pointed at by the :envvar:`HOME` environment variable).
+IFM looks for an initialization file called :file:`ifm.ini` in your home directory (the one pointed at by the :envvar:`HOME` environment variable).
 If that exists, it is read.
 You can set various defaults there.

 Graphical interface
 -------------------